Is this why Bhupesh Baghel skipped Modi’s swearing-in ceremony?

 After swearing-in, what will happen next?

-it's notable that Rahul Gandhi had expressed his anger in the Congress Working Committee (CWC) meeting wherein he openly criticised party leaders who put their sons' interests first, choosing to campaign for their children and ignoring the needs of the party.
+It's notable that Rahul Gandhi had expressed his anger in the Congress Working Committee (CWC) meeting wherein he openly criticised party leaders who put their sons' interests first, choosing to campaign for their children and ignoring the needs of the party.
 He also spoke against factionalism within among the party leaders.

 Gehlot's son Vaibav contested from Jodhpur and Kamal Nath's son Nakul from Chhindwara.
 It's alleged that both Gehlot and Kamal Nath concentrated more on their sons rather than the party candidates.
 While Gehlot's son lost the election, Kamal Nath's son became victorious.